patcon/nodescription.net-v2/notes.md

 ---
 {% include title.html name="2019-10-07" %}

+While biking along the Grand Allegheny Passage this summer (h/t MC and MP for making this trip happen), I got thinking through a complexity science lens about the quality of the experience, in relation to the forest around me.
+It got me thinking about futures, and the possibility field of the present moment.

+I was passing through this incredibly complex and dynamic environment.
+I was part of a collective (humanity) that ostensibly recognizes its dependence on that environment for its own flourishing, but perhaps doesn't recognize the scale of that dependance.
+For the most part, we ignore it and just let it be, and that generally works out when we don't have a specific need to consume/destroy it.

+So anyhow, I'm driving through this system, and imagining how my presence must feel or look to the participants of that place.
+The plants, the bugs, the birds, the squirrels.
+I am this thing that zooms through their sensory domain, mostly without stopping and participating in the things that have such primacy to them.
+In the language of complexity science, I am a _volatile structure_ and I flit through relatively unceremonious on my way to concerns they cannot understand or comprehend.

+And they maybe don't realize it, but there's something about them that brings me peace.
+Natural systems rejuvenate us all.
+If only due to some evolutionary baggage, which you might think of as genetic nostalgia.
+We've perhaps preserved that nostalgia in our bones, because this reverance is important to our not "innovating" the lower levels completely out of existence.
+Or from another perspective, maybe our capacity to be endeared by the natural, to be nostalgic for these places we live in less and less, is the reason we're still here.
+It's the reason we haven't totally destroyed this place yet.

+And thinking on this, I wonder about the next phase of things.
+Will the artificial forms of life to come, will they feel similarly of the domain of flesh, biology and human society?
+Will they do the equivalent of cycling through the forest of human minds?
+Are we guarnateed that they will feel this way for us?
+And if not, how might we better guarantee that they _do have_ the sort of experience that creates this interdependance in their formative years?
+Can we engineer that reverence?
+Can we tie their fates to ours in a way that ensures we're seen as lovable, if not quaint and simple?

+{% include title.html name="2019-10-07" %}

 _**Gratitude:** Thanks to my brother CC for introducing me to the work of adrienne marie brown, even though I got distracted from reading it for a year or two.
 And thanks so much to CS and LB for being great